For more information the students I'm advising and mentoring, as well as my "academic genealogy," see more about:

 Current Projects and Teams

-- I'm the head of the Education Office of the new CU Grand Challenge program titled Space Weather Technology, Research, and Education (SWx TREC), whose Director is Dr. Thomas Berger.
+- I'm the head of the Education Office of the Space Weather Technology, Research, and Education Center (SWx TREC), a CU Grand Challenge program whose Director is Dr. Thomas Berger.

 - I'm a Co-Investigator on a NASA Small Explorer mission: PUNCH (Polarimeter to UNify the Corona and Heliosphere), whose PI is Craig DeForest at SwRI.
 PUNCH was first proposed in 2016, selected for a Phase-A concept study in 2017, and selected for flight in 2019.
 Stay tuned for more information about this exciting mission.